flybywiresim/docs/docs/beginner-guide/engine-start-taxi.md

 !!! info "Steering Commands"
     Please note when selecting other option this will "steer" the tail towards the specified direction.

-    For example if your external camera is directly behind the aircraft and you request `STEER TO THE LEFT` the tail of your aircraft will be "steered" to the left.
+    For example, if your external camera is directly behind the aircraft and you request `STEER TO THE LEFT` the tail of your aircraft will be "steered" to the left.

 6. Select `REQUEST PUSHBACK STOP` to end pushback when you are satisfied with your position on the taxiway.